 Focus 2 – Integrated Behavioral Health:

-Service Experiences: Fellows will provide on-call daytime Behavioral Health services to students who request to meet with a mental health provider directly through the front desk at Hartshorn Health Services or are referred to Behavioral Health by a medical provider.
+Service Experiences: Fellows will provide on-call daytime Behavioral Health services to students who request to meet with a mental health provider directly through the front desk at CSU Health Network or are referred to Behavioral Health by a medical provider.
 Fellows can expect to gain skills in functional assessment, brief intervention, team-based interdisciplinary treatment, and experience in triage and crisis intervention.
 Fellows will also have time on their schedules for Behavioral Health follow up sessions with clients.
 This is an opportunity to work with students from more diverse backgrounds during this component of their training, including students who would benefit from mental health interventions but, due to stigma or other reasons, would not seek out therapy through the main counseling services office.

 Basic Training Activities: